Notable Releases of the Week (7/24)

 Closed Casket Activities

 The Santa Cruz/San Jose hardcore scene is thriving right now, thanks to killer bands like Drain, Hands of God, Sunami, and Gulch, all of whom share members and/or frequently gig together, and the latest must-hear release to come out of that scene is Gulch's Impenetrable Cerebral Fortress.
 Casually blurring the lines between punk, thrash, and metalcore, Impenetrable Cerebral Fortress is rager after rager, with eight songs, six of which are under two minutes.
-Not until closing song "Sin In My Heart" -- a brooding, three-and-a-half minute fusion of indie, sludge, and screamo -- do Gulch even consider slowing down.
+Not until the closing song -- a cover of Siouxsie and the Banshees' "Sin In My Heart" that Gulch turn into a brooding, three-and-a-half minute fusion of indie, sludge, and screamo -- do Gulch even consider slowing down.
 Other than that song, this record is purely whiplash-inducing, and vocalist Elliot Morrow sounds like he swallowed knives before recording.
 There's been a lot of punk/metal crossover in this realm lately, but don't let this record get lost in the shuffle.
 It's too purely vicious to be ignored.

 Bedsore - Hypnagogic Hallucinations